E-MAIL Tony@lathes.co.uk

 Hardinge "Cataract" Millers

-Whilst still recognisably based on the earlier Cataract models, the superb-quality millers produced by Hardinge during the 1930 were considerable improved.
-The range consisted of the MD5, a modified and refined version of the original No. 5 with an enclosed drive system inside a compact cast-iron stand; the MD3 and MD4 horizontals with plain or ball-race headstocks (and an unsupported cutter arbor); the BB4, a developed version of the MD4 available with a pre-loaded ball-bearing spindle only; a quite beautiful high-speed miniature vertical, the BB2V, and a tool-room horizontal that could be supplied in either "TM" form as an ordinary universal plain miller (with an optional vertical head) or as the "UM" when fitted with a swivelling table designed to mount a universal spiral dividing head for cutting spirals; both the TM and UM appear to have been sold only as a Hardinge-badged machines and were the only ones to survive in production after World War 2.
+While still recognisably based on the earlier Hardinge/Cataract models, the superb-quality millers produced by Hardinge during the 1930s and 1940s were considerable improved.
+The range consisted of the MD5, a modified and refined version of the original No. 5 with an enclosed drive system inside a compact cast-iron stand; the MD3 and MD4 horizontals with plain or ball-race headstocks (and an unsupported cutter arbor); the BB4, a developed version of the MD4 available with a pre-loaded ball-bearing spindle only and taking 4C collets; a quite beautiful high-speed miniature vertical version, the BB2V that used 2VB collets - and a tool-room horizontal model that could be supplied in either "TM" form as an ordinary universal plain miller (with an optional vertical head) or as the "UM" when fitted with a swivelling table designed to mount a universal spiral dividing head for cutting spirals; both the TM and UM appear to have been sold only as a Hardinge-badged machines and, together with the BB4 and BB2V were the only ones to survive in production after World War 2.

 Manufactured from the: "